Nasir151/Power-BI-Projects/Netflix Titles Dataset/README.md

 # Netflix Titles Dataset

-## Dataset Description

-The "Netflix Titles" dataset provides information about TV shows and movies available on the Netflix streaming platform.
-It includes details such as:

-- Year of release
-- Date when added to the OTT platform
-- Country of origin
-- Casting crew
-- Directing crew
-- Genre of the show
-- Duration (runtime)
-- Suitable audience ratings
-- Description of the show

 ## Business Problem

 A Netflix associate is interested in gaining insights into the content available on the platform.
 They have several questions they want to answer, including: